anchor54/redis/README.md

 - **XRANGE** - Returns entries from a stream within a range
   - Supports start and end IDs with optional sequence numbers
   - Defaults sequence to 0 for start IDs and max uint64 for end IDs when omitted
+  - Special start ID `-` represents the beginning of the stream
+  - Special end ID `+` represents the end of the stream
+- **XREAD** - Reads entries from one or more streams
+  - Supports reading from multiple streams simultaneously
+  - Non-blocking mode: Returns available entries immediately
+  - Blocking mode: Waits for new entries with optional timeout (BLOCK option)
+  - Returns entries grouped by stream key
+  - Uses FanInWaiter for efficient multi-stream blocking operations

 ## Architecture